starstuck/pm2-bunyan/REAMDE.md

 pm2-bunyan
 ==========

-Small utility which collects pm2 logs and wraps them in bunyan json format.
-Bunyan messages are passed through.
+Small utility which collects pm2 logs and filters them through bunyan.
+Native bunyan messages are passed as they are.

 Sample usage

-    pm2-bunyan | bunyan -c this.level >= 30
+    pm2-bunyan -c this.name.match(/^my_app:/) -l info